-Every year thousands of learners with Cambridge International AS and A Levels gain places at leading universities worldwide.
-Cambridge International AS and A Levels are accepted and valued by top universities around the world including those in the UK, US (including lvy League universities), European nations, Australia, Canada and New Zealand.
+Every year thousands of students with Cambridge International AS & A Levels gain places at leading universities worldwide.
+Cambridge International AS & A Levels are accepted across 195 countries.
+They are valued by top universities around the world including those in the UK, US (including lvy League universities), European nations, Australia, Canada and New Zealand.
 Learners should check the university website for specific entry requirements before applying.